← Back to Automation Failure Modes

 1. The Tiered Routing Matrix

-Leads should be categorized into "Tiers" before being routed.
-Tier 1 (High Intent, High Fit) should be routed instantly to your most senior "Account Executives."
+Leads must be categorized into tiers before distribution.
+Tier 1 (High Intent, High Fit) should be routed instantly to senior account executives.
 Tier 3 (Low Fit, High Activity) should be routed to an automated nurture sequence.
 Never treat all MQLs as equal.

 2. Negative Scoring Logic

 A professional qualification engine is as good at disqualifying as it is at qualifying.
-Implement rules that subtract 100 points for competitor domains, student email addresses, or specific "Job Title" keywords that do not have purchasing authority.
-This reduces the "Noise" for your sales team.
+Implement rules that subtract points for competitor domains, student email addresses, or job titles without purchasing authority to reduce the "noise" for your sales team.

 3. The Fallback Protocol (The Safety Net)

 Design your routing logic with a "Global Fallback."
-If a lead is not assigned within 2 minutes by the automated rules, it should be auto-assigned to an "Overflow Manager" who can manually route it.
-Automation is the primary engine, but a human must be the safety net.
+If a lead is not assigned within a specific timeframe (e.g., 2 minutes), it should be auto-assigned to an "Overflow Manager" who can manually intervene.
+Automation is the engine, but a human must be the safety net.

-Your automation tool must "listen" to the CRM.
-If a campaign has a 50% "Disqualified" rate from the sales team, the automation should automatically notify the marketing team to "Pause and Pivot."
-This follows the principles of HubSpot's lead management automation and is a key item in our automation reliability checklist.
-This prevents the system from continuing to spend money on low-quality lead sources.
+Your system must "listen" to the CRM outcomes.
+If a specific campaign has a high "Disqualified" rate, the automation should automatically flag this to the marketing team to stop the spend on low-quality lead sources.

 Where This Pattern Fits (and Where It Doesn’t)